netrix4/Adogtame/README.md

 The main objective of **Adogtame** is to reduce the rate of slaughter in animal control centers, providingvisibility to these pets and facilitating their adoption in an accessible, informed and empathetic way

+## Minimum Hardware and Software Requirements
+The application is designed to be accessible from any device with an internet connection, whether it's a PC, laptop, tablet, or smartphone (iOS or Android).
+It does not require advanced hardware specifications.

+To run Adogtame, the following software is required:

+Backend: Adogtame relies on Supabase as its backend to manage authentication, data storage and queries related to pets and users

+Frontend: The frontend of Adogtame is developed using React Native with Expo, which allows the app to run smoothly on both Android and iOS devices, and optionally on web
 ## Run project

 > [!WARNING]